How To Edit Your WordPress User Profile

 12 – About Yourself > Password Settings

-Use this section only if you are required to change your login password.
-You will need to confirm the new password before the system can accept the password change.
+Use the New Password section only if you need to modify or reset your login password.
+You will need to confirm your new password before the system can accept the password change.

 13 – Log Out Of All Other Sessions